Retrieval augmentation of large language models for lay language generation: Appendix

 \subsection{Human evaluation questions}

-Here are the questions we included in the human evaluation questionnaire: \begin{itemize} \item Is the grammar of the plain text correct? \item Is the plain text easier to understand than the original text? \item Does the plain text provide all the important information from the original text? \item Is the information in the plain text correct compared to the original text? \item Does the plain text provide relevant additional information compared to the original text? \end{itemize}
+The questions we included in the human evaluation questionnaire are as follows: \begin{itemize} \item Is the grammar of the plain text correct? \item Is the plain text easier to understand than the original text? \item Does the plain text provide all the important information from the original text? \item Is the information in the plain text correct compared to the original text? \item Does the plain text provide relevant additional information compared to the original text? \end{itemize}